samsalisbury/psyringe/README.md

 Each item you pass into `Add` or `New` is analysed to see whether or not it is a [constructor].
 If it is a constructor, then the type of its first return value is registered as its [injection type].
 Otherwise the item is considered to be a _value_ and its own type is used as its injection type.
 Your psyringe knows how to inject values of each registered injection type.

+All the constructors together form a dependency graph, where each parameter in each constructor needs a corresponding constructor or value in the same psyringe in order for it to be successfully invoked.
+You can call `Psyringe.Test` to check that all constructor parameters are satisfied within a Psyringe.

-When you call `Inject(&someStruct)`, each field in someStruct is populated with an item of the corresponding injection type from the psyringe.
+When you call `p.Inject(&someStruct)`, each field in `someStruct` is populated with an item of the corresponding injection type from the `Psyringe` `p`.
 For constructors, it will call that constructor exactly once to generate its value, if needed.
-For non-constructor values that were passed in to the `Psyringe`, it will simply inject that value when called to.
+For non-constructor values that were passed in to `p`, it will simply inject that value when called to.

-Each parameter in a constructor will need to also be available in the psyringe, in order for that constructor to be successfully invoked.
-If not, `.Inject` will return an error.
+For each constructor parameter in each constructor, you will need to `Add`, in order for that constructor to be successfully invoked.
+If not, `Inject` will return an error.

-Likewise, if the constructor is successfully invoked, but returns a non-nil error as its second return value, then `.Inject` will return the first such error encountered.
+Likewise, if the constructor is successfully _invoked_, but returns an error as its second return value, then `Inject` will return the first such error encountered.
+Thus you can return meaningful errors from your constructors, and handle them in one place in your app.

 [injection type]: #injection-types
 [constructor]: #constructors